-Connecting to a ViewDS server
+Connecting to a ViewDS Directory

-To connect the Authorization Policy Manager to a ViewDS server (DSA):
+To connect the Authorization Policy Manager to a ViewDS Directory Server Agent (DSA):

 - 1. Click File followed by New Session.
 The Session window is displayed. - 2.
 Enter a session Name of your choice to appear in the left pane. - 3.
-In the Host box, enter the address of your ViewDS server.
+In the Host box, enter the address of your Directory Server (DSA).
 For example, if the Authorization Policy Manager is on the same host as the DSA, enter localhost. - 4.
 Enter the Port number to connect to on the DSA (by default, 3000). - 5.
 For simple authentication, enter your Username and Password in the Simple tab.
 Otherwise, for strong authentication, click the Certificate tab and select a Key Alias and enter your Password. - 6.
-Select the Connect immediately check-box. - 7.
+Select the Connect immediately checkbox. - 7.
 Click Save.
 The session is displayed in the left pane.